-When circumstances arise which do not fall within the scope of other University policies relating to student behaviour, then, concerns about student behaviour will be dealt with under the following procedures:
+When circumstances arise which do not fall within the scope of other University policies relating to student behaviour, concerns about student behaviour will be dealt with under the following procedures:

-- 1. Where an instructor believes that a student has been involved in prohibited conduct she or he must forward that concern in writing to the Chair of Social Work within 15 working days. - 2.
-In investigating the complaint the Chair will meet with the instructor, the student, and any other person necessary in order to ascertain the basis of the allegations/counter allegations.
-Then together with the student's Academic Supervisor, the Chair will meet with the two parties to see if the issue can be satisfactorily resolved on an informal basis.
+- Step 1 Where an instructor believes that a student has been involved in prohibited conduct, they must forward that concern in writing to the Chair of Social Work within 15 working days. - Step 2 In investigating the complaint, the Chair will meet with the instructor, the student, and any other person necessary in order to ascertain the basis of the allegations/counter allegations.
+Then, together with the student's faculty advisor, the Chair will meet with the two parties to see if the issue can be satisfactorily resolved on an informal basis. - Step 3 If the matter can be resolved informally, the resolution will be final and there shall be no further proceedings.

-- 3. If the matter can be resolved informally, the resolution will be final and there shall be no further proceedings. - 4.
-However, if the matter cannot be resolved informally, the matter will be referred to a tribunal. - 5.
-In the event that the investigation is continued a tribunal will be established by the Chair of the School of Social Work comprising a faculty representative of the School of Social Work, a College (CASHS) faculty representative, a social work student representative and a member of the Northern Branch of BCASW to hear the complaint.
-The College faculty representative will serve as Chair. - 6.
-The tribunal will judge the complaint according to the criteria established in the policies and procedures of this document and make its recommendation to the Dean of the Graduate Studies, who will decide on any disciplinary action to be taken. - 7.
-The student has the right to appeal the decision of the Dean and would exercise this right through the normal appeals procedures of the University.
+- Step 4 However, if the matter cannot be resolved informally, it will be referred to the Registrar.
+If the matter can be resolved through the Registrar, the resolution will be final and there shall be no further proceedings. - Step 5 The Registrar will judge the complaint according to the criteria established in the policies and procedures of this document and make a recommendation to the VP Research and Graduate Studies who will decide on any disciplinary action to be taken. - Step 6 The student has the right to appeal the decision of the VP Research and Graduate Studies and would exercise this right through the normal appeals procedures of the University.